Yelp/paasta/docs/source/autoscaling.rst

 Don't worry - the autoscaler will soon learn what the actual load on your service is, and will scale back down to the appropriate level.

 If you use autoscaling it is highly recommended that you make sure your service has a readiness probe.
-If your service is registered in Smartstack, each pod automatically gets a readiness probe that checks whether that pod is available in the service mesh.
+If your service is registered in Smartstack, each Pod automatically gets a readiness probe that checks whether that Pod is available in the service mesh.
 Non-smartstack services may want to configure a ``healthcheck_mode``, and either ``healthcheck_cmd`` or  ``healthcheck_uri`` to ensure they have a readiness probe.
-The HPA will ignore the load on your pods between when they first start up and when they are ready.
+The HPA will ignore the load on your Pods between when they first start up and when they are ready.
 This ensures that the HPA doesn't incorrectly scale up due to this warm-up CPU usage.

 Autoscaling parameters are stored in an ``autoscaling`` attribute of your instances as a dictionary.